binkley/modern-java-practices/README.md

 user) and "project" choices (particular to a directory and its children) in which JDK installation to use.
-You may notice the [`.java-version`](./.java-version) file: this is a per-project file for jEnv to pick the project Java version.
+You may notice the [`.java-version`](./.java-version) file: this is a per-project file for jEnv to pick your project Java version.
+(Reminder: in general, prefer the latest LTS version of Java, which is 11.)

 For those on Windows, you may need to use WSL2 to use jEnv.